konveyor/kai/docs/llm_selection.md

 active: *active
 ```

+> [!NOTE]
-- For the above we can see that the `&active` tag is applied to the `ChatOllama` setting and NOT to the AmazonBedrock stanza, therefore the `ChatOllama` configuration is what will be used by Kai.
+> For the above we can see that the `&active` tag is applied to the `ChatOllama` setting and NOT to the AmazonBedrock stanza, therefore the `ChatOllama` configuration is what will be used by Kai.
-- As you change different LLM providers, move the yaml anchor `&active` to the selection you wish to use, then restart the Konveyor AI server.
+> As you change different LLM providers, move the yaml anchor `&active` to the selection you wish to use, then restart the Konveyor AI server.

 ### How do I restart the Konveyor AI server